TwilioDevEd/on-demand-superclass/README.md

 ## Workshops

-We hope your adventures leave you **inspired to build**, knowing how to get started developing, as well as, how to continue learning and scaling on the Twilio platform!
+We hope that these lessons leave you **inspired to build** and knowing how to get started!

 ### Introduction to Messaging